LeiRui/M4-visualization-exp/README.md

 Steps:

-1. Download `line-density` by the command: `wget https://anonymous.4open.science/r/line-density-rust-A320/line-density`.
+1. Download DenseLines plot tool by the command: `wget https://anonymous.4open.science/r/line-density-rust-A320/line-density`.
 After downloading, make it executable by executing `chmod +x line-density`.
 2. Test the rendering speed of DenseLines under different number of time series using the command: `./line-density [N] 100000 100 100`, where `N` is the number of time series, N=1/5/10/15/20/25/30/35/40/45.
 The corresponding rendering time without and with M4 are printed to the console.